ChromaticHQ/site-launch-guide/README.md

 [Redis](http://redis.io/) should be installed and configured for all production Drupal sites.
 Using Redis will improve database performance.

 #### CDN
-With the low-cost and free options available, there is rarely a reason to not institute a CDN on every production site.
-While there are many options, we have had great success using [CloudFlare](https://www.cloudflare.com/).
+Putting a CDN in front of your site, provides many perfomance and security benefits.
+With the many low-cost and free options available, there is rarely a reason to not institute a CDN on every production site.
+We have had great success using [CloudFlare](https://www.cloudflare.com/).

 _Note: CloudFlare [requires you to change your name servers](https://support.cloudflare.com/hc/en-us/articles/200172566-Why-do-I-have-to-change-my-DNS-settings-to-use-CloudFlare-) and use them for DNS configuration.
 These changes should be made at least 24 hours in advance of launch._